timfong888/digital-garden-template/src/site/notes/Strengthen the Straight Path.md

 ### Sharing the Guard Your Heart Compass

+While today's verse from Proverbs 4:25-27 references choices between wickedness and and righteousness, it can be applied within the marriage in a way to strengthen it.

 Earlier in the passage, the author writes: "Above all else, guard your heart,
     for everything you do flows from it."
 (Proverbs 4:23)